ton-community/awesome-ton/README.md

 3. Make your changes following our contribution guidelines
 4. Submit a Pull Request with a clear description of your additions/changes
 5. Join the TON contributors community!

----

-*Awesome TON is maintained by the TON community.
-Last updated: [Current Date]*